 Professor Wylie says: "Therapy allows these men to overcome their anxiety about meeting a potential partner, where before they wouldn't even dare engage because of their fear."

 Find out more about what a sex therapist does.

 Numerous physical treatments claim to increase penis size, but there is very little evidence that these work.
 Find out more about penis enlargement treatments.

-If you want to find out more about Penis size, contraception or would like advice you should your local Health Centre, nurse or doctor.
-The Filipino Department of Health has an online list hospital and health centre addresses.
-If you would like more information on sexual health, contraception or family planning the charity Marie Stopes provide advice and services for people living in the Philippines.
+If you are concerned about Penis size you should always contact emergency services or visit a Health Centre, Hospital, nurse or doctor.
+The Kenya Master Health Facility list is an online list hospital and health centre addresses and contact details.
+If you would like more information on sexual health, contraception or family planning the charity Marie Stopes provide advice and services for people living in Kenya.